 Professional and Civic Affiliations

-Scott previously served on the Florida Bar’s Board of Governors, including its Executive Council and Disciplinary Committee; was President of the Florida Bar’s Young Lawyers Division and its Out-of-State Division; was Vice-Chair of the Florida Bar’s Continuing Legal Education Committee; was President of the Lee County Bar Association; and, was Chair of the Small Firm Section of the Atlanta Bar Association.
-He is a former member of the 20th Judicial Circuit Professionalism Committee, Supreme Court Commission on Professionalism, and the Florida Bar’s inaugural Diversity Committee.
-Scott also served on the Allocations Committee for Lee County United Way, on the Executive Committee of the Dartmouth Club of Georgia, and was a Barrister in the Calusa Inns of Court.
+In the past, Scott served on the Florida Bar’s Board of Governors, including roles in the Executive Council and Disciplinary Committee.
+He held the position of chair for the Florida Bar’s Labor and Employment Section from 2021 to 2022.
+Scott’s contributions also include past roles as president of the Florida Bar’s Young Lawyers Division, vice-chair of the Florida Bar’s Continuing Legal Education Committee, and president of the Lee County Bar Association.
+He was chair of the Small Firm Section of the Atlanta Bar Association and a former member of various committees and organizations, including the Supreme Court Commission on Professionalism and the Florida Bar’s inaugural Diversity Committee.

 News & Insights